How can I raise a Bilingual Child?

 This is where there are frequently between the languages at any given time.
 Parents and children will switch from one language to the other depending on what they are doing or the context of the conversation.

 It seems to be used mostly in countries that have an official second language.
-For example, In Canada they speak English and French, in Sweden they speak Swedish and English.
+For example, In parts of Canada they speak both English and French.

 Advantages of Mixing Languages